-National Incident Management System (NIMS) outlines a standard Incident Management organization called the Incident Command System (ICS) that establishes five functional areas-command, operations, planning, logistic, and finance/administration-for management of all major incidents.
-To ensure further coordination and during incidents involving multiple jurisdictions or agencies, the principle of Unified Command has been universally incorporated into NIMS.
+NIMA outlines a standard incident management organization called ICS that establishes five functional areas-command, operations, planning, logistic, and finance/administration-for management of all major incidents.
+To ensure further coordination and during incidents involving multiple jurisdictions or agencies, the principle of unified command has been universally incorporated into NIMS.
 This unified command not only coordinates the efforts of many jurisdictions, but provides for assures joint decisions on objectives, strategies, plans, priorities, and public communications.